Jinger Duggar Pregnant? Mrs. Vuolo Posts Photo Appearing To Show A Baby Bump

 Is Jinger Duggar pregnant?
-That’s the question fans are asking after the wife of Jeremy Vuolo posted a photo that appears to show something going on in her lower abdomen.
+That’s the question fans were asking after the wife of Jeremy Vuolo posted a photo that appears to show something going on in her lower abdomen.
 Is it an early-stage baby bump?

-In a March 25 Instagram post, on an account belonging to “jingernicolevuolo,” a photo of Jinger and another woman – a fan who wanted a photo op, perhaps? – apparently visiting what appears to be a museum, appeared.
-In the photo, if you look at the bottom two buttons of her shirt, you can kind-of see what may be a protrusion going on in the general region of the belly button.
+In a March 25 Instagram post on an account belonging to “jingernicolevuolo,” a photo of Jinger and another woman – a fan who wanted a photo op, perhaps? – apparently visiting what appears to be a museum appeared.
+In the photo, if you look at the bottom two buttons of her shirt, you can almost see what may be a protrusion going on in the general region of the belly button.

 A post shared by jinger nicole {duggar} vuolo (@jingernicolevuolo) on